Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Related Work

-Several works propose the training objective to be cross entropy, while using ont-hot (or binary) targets, see, for example~\citep{belharbi2019non}, ~\citep{vargas2020cumulative}, ~\cite{fu2018deep, beckham2017unimodal, berg2020deep, tv2019data}.
-As pointed out in several papers, and will also be demonstrated in section 3, in the case of one-hot targets, the cross entropy term equals the negative log of the probability assigned by the model to the true class, making it invariant to the distribution of the remaining probability mass.
-While a reasonable thing in a standard classification setting, this ignores the ordering of the classes, making it a sub-optimal choice for ordinal regression setting.
-To overcome this limitation of cross entropy~\citet{hou2016squared}, followed by~\citep{beckham2017unimodal, liu2019unimodal} use optimal transport loss, which is a natural way to incorporate the order of the classes into the loss term.
+Several works use cross entropy as a training objective, while using one-hot (or binary) targets, see, for example~\cite{belharbi2019non, vargas2020cumulative, fu2018deep, beckham2017unimodal, berg2020deep, tv2019data, cao2020rank}.
+As pointed out in several papers, and will also be demonstrated in section~\ref{sec:preliminaries}, in the case of one-hot targets, the cross entropy term equals the negative log of the probability assigned by the model to the true class, making it invariant to the distribution of the remaining probability mass.
+While a reasonable thing in a standard classification setting, this ignores the order of the classes, making it a sub-optimal choice for ordinal regression setting.
+To overcome this limitation of cross entropy~\cite{hou2016squared}, followed by~\cite{beckham2017unimodal, liu2019unimodal} use optimal transport loss, which is a natural way to incorporate the order of the classes into the loss term.
 In this sense, it is similar to the approach we take in this manuscript.

-To summarize this section, we identify the following requirements for an appropriate ordinal regression model: \begin{itemize} \item Unimodality of the model's output distribution. \item It is advantageous to enforce the unimodality via the design of the model, rather than via soft targets. \item A model utilizing one-hot targets should not be trained using cross entropy objective (or maximum likelihood in general). \item The decay of the output probabilities should reflect the uncertainty of the model in its predictions. \end{itemize} These requirements naturally lead us to our proposed approach in section 4.
+To summarize this section, we identify the following requirements for an appropriate ordinal regression model: \begin{itemize} \item Unimodality of the model's output distribution. \item It is advantageous to enforce the unimodality via the design of the model, rather than via soft targets. \item A model utilizing one-hot targets should not be trained using cross entropy objective (or maximum likelihood in general). \item The decay of the output probabilities should reflect the uncertainty of the model in its predictions. \end{itemize} These requirements naturally lead us to our proposed approach in section~\ref{sec:proposed}.
 However, before we specify it, we begin with a brief review of of the proportional odds model and optimal transport divergence.